robotics-88/fifty-niner/README.md

 ## What is this?

 Say you have a lot of repositories you want to clone from.
 Rather than running many `git clone` commands, Fifty-Niner takes a simple JSON file and clones all the repos for you.
-Consider it an alternative to `CVS`.
+Consider it an alternative to `vcstool`.

 ## Installation: